Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the funding options available for legal services, with a focus on CFAs.
-In your revision, pay particular attention to:
+For SQE1, you are required to understand the funding options available for legal services, specifically Conditional Fee Agreements (CFAs), with a focus on the following syllabus points:

 - the statutory requirements for valid CFAs (including writing, definition of success, and success fee caps)